A Colouring Book for Adults and Kids Alike

 Creating Creatures: This is page from the book featuring a Mermaid with shark.

 I'm happy to have published another book.
 I'm starting to build a collection!
-I was pleased with the finished result, as I have been with all my books.
-The Manga style and the Glow paged truly makes is a unique book for Unicorn fans to decorate and enjoy.
+And I was pleased with the finished result, as I have been with all my books.
+The Manga styling and the Glow pages truly makes it a fun, unique book for Unicorn fans to decorate and enjoy.

-If budget and time restrictions weren't a factor, I would have liked to put even more into each illustration.
-It's common within the colouring book genre to cut corners, milking each image by repeating them throughout the book, creating edited derivatives of art elements and using stock illustration to pad out the pages.
-In the end we still needed to do this to a very small degree.
-However, I wasn't happy to allow dozens of the book’s pages to made up of nothing but mediocre stock illustration.
+It's common within the colouring book genre to cut corners, milking each image by repeating them throughout the book, creating edited derivatives of art elements and using mediocre stock illustration to pad out the pages.
+I worked hard to make sure this wasn't going to be the case with this book.
 Fortunately, I was able to further contribute a decent amount of line art I had previously created.
-It was enough to get the job done without increasing costs.
+In the end we still needed to use some stock art to very small degree, however my extra contributions were enough to get the job done without increasing costs or degrading quality.

 It was worth it.
 One of the first comments I received after the book published half way through 2020 was: